dotnet/orleans/Advanced-Concepts/Activation-Garbage-Collection.md

 ## Specifying per-Type Age Limits

 Individual grain types may specify a collection age limit that is independent from the global default, using the OrleansConfiguation/Globals/Application/GrainType/Deactivation element.
-The mininal allowed age limit is 1 minute.
+The minimal allowed age limit is 1 minute.

 In the following example, activations that have been idle for 10 minutes are eligible for collection, except activations that are instantiations of the MyGrainAssembly.DoNotDeactivateMeOften class, which are not considered collectable unless idle for a full 24 hours: